San Mateo AYSO

 AYSO is a non-profit corporation run by an Executive Director and a National Office Staff under the direction of a Board of Directors.

 San Mateo Region 36 is administered by a Regional Board appointed by the Regional Commissioner and is responsible for the Region’s operation.
-During the course of the business meeting, those items that require a vote for passage must receive a majority vote of those board members present at the time the vote is taken.
-The Regional Board Meetings are held the 2nd Tuesday of every month, January through December and are open to the public.
+The Regional Board Meetings are held the 2nd Tuesday of every month, January through November and are open to the public.

 Regional Commissioner Brian Kersten firstname.lastname@example.org